lyh970817/gladfunctions/README.md

 # gladfunctions

-A collection of R functions to clean, export, summarize and plot questionnaire data of the GLAD (*Genetic Links to Depression and Anxiety*) study.
+A collection of R functions to clean, export, summarise and plot questionnaire data of the GLAD (*Genetic Links to Depression and Anxiety*) study.

 ## How to Install